Much more data, much more to discover, much more to explore and yes ... much faster!

 Much more to discover!

-Not only our engineers were obsessed over providing better tools to handle such amount of information but also over enabling researchers to do it faster.
-At least faster than the previous version of the software.
+Not only our engineers were obsessed over providing better tools to handle such amount of information but to do it improving the speed ratio of the previous version.

 Thanks to a streamlined architectural design and multi-threading algorithms, they finally improved the efficiency in the handling of data, statistical calculation and user experience in general to the point that not only is now AutoDiscovery faster, but also easier and more agile to deal with.

 1. First things first: